flokosiol/kirby-translations/README.md

 ]);
 ```

 Available labels can be found in the `languages.php` file of the translations field.

+When you add a new language, please keep in mind that your array key has to be the same as your Kirby `language.code` value.

 ## Roadmap and ideas